cypress-io/cypress-documentation/content/guides/component-testing/framework-configuration.md

 ## Nuxt

 This guide assumes you've created your app using the [`create-nuxt-app`].
+You can find the completed example project [here](https://github.com/lmiller1990/cypress-component-examples/tree/main/nuxt-vue-2-cypress).

 Nuxt uses Vue 2 and Webpack under the hood, so you also need to install the Cypress Webpack Dev Server and Vue 2 adapter, as well as some devDependencies: